11 Mar 2019 Metro Bank’s Accounts

 Upon reassessment of the bank’s loan portfolios, around a tenth of its GBP 14.5bn loan book was found to have been assigned incorrect risk weightings.

-§ Asset risk weightings are dependent on the likelihood of loans defaulting.
-Banks with higher risk weighted assets are required to hold higher amounts of capital.
+Asset risk weightings are dependent on the likelihood of loans defaulting.
+Banks with higher risk-weighted assets are required to hold higher amounts of capital.
 Metro Bank’s commercial real estate loans had been assigned a 50% risk weighting instead of 100%.
-Similarly, commercial loans to buy-to-let operators had been wrongly given a 35% risk weighting instead of 100% (Guardian, 2019).
+Similarly, commercial loans to buy-to-let operators had been wrongly given a 35% risk weighting instead of 100%.4

-§ Metro Bank’s announcement on 23 January stated that it’s risk weighted assets increased by about GBP 900 million to GBP 8.9 billion (Reuters, 2019).
+Metro Bank’s announcement on 23 January stated that it’s risk weighted assets increased by about GBP 900 million to GBP 8.9 billion.5

-§ Metro Bank may have breached Basel III rules by not allocating the proper amount of capital toward its mortgage portfolio (Bank for International Settlements, 2017).
+Metro Bank may have breached Basel III rules6 by not allocating the proper amount of capital toward its mortgage portfolio.

 Impact on Metro Bank’s securities